-but so slight a one is followed by a disproportionate debility and dyspepsia, that a day or two's fever has always heavy consequences.
-Our afflicted child suffers very much in this climate.
-If providence presented a con-Mrs. Prince and I have suffered as little as any of our missionary company.
-We are sailed for Bimbia and its mountain tribes.
+Mr. Merrick and brother Duckett have evil a little, but it is difficult to do it without iled for Bimbia and its mountain tribes, the level.
+I believe Mr. Merrick has parsailed for Bimbia and its mountain tribes.
 The sloop which bears them is still in sight, and lies becalmed off Point William.
 She left this morning about seven o'clock.
-It is now five o'clock, p. m., and very little progress has been made.
+It is now five o'clock, P. M., and very little pro-gress has been made.
 Brother Merrick was up late last night, in order to print a few ing is in demand daily: with my own hands lesson sheets for the Diwallas.
 These he has I must have put clothing upon the bcdies of taken, and hopes to use them ere he returns.
 400 persons.
 Many cut off their ornaments I send one as a specimen.
 This is indeed of clay before us; and most are clean in their one reason why, tired and weak as I am, I bodies before they ask for clothing.
 Clothing write.
 The printing is not clear from the is breaking down a great barrier, and making want of a spirit level.
 It was ordered, but us universally known over the island as the has not come.
 We hope to remedy the great | friends of the inhabitants.